Are Strawberries Good For Diabetics?

 The information that I provide on my website is purely based on my own personal experience and subsequent research into the diabetes disease.
 It is not intended to take the place of medical advice,diagnosis and treatment.
 Care and investigation should always be sought from an appropriate health care provider.
 I am happy to discuss my own symptoms, diagnosis and history of my diabetes disease but want to stress that I am not medically trained in any way.
 All opinions on my website are my own.
 I have created this site as a way to share information and experiences.

 Why are strawberries good for diabetics?
-They are awesome for you and as long as you eat them in moderation, you’ll get the benefits without raising your blood sugars.
+They are healthy for you and as long as you eat them in moderation, you’ll get the benefits without raising your blood sugars.
 Berries are fruits that have a low glycemic index and won’t raise your glucose levels.
 Strawberries should be a part of your diet especially if you have diabetes.
+Most fruits are healthy in moderation though.

 As you can see they are helpful with also preventing type 2 diabetes and have numerous other health benefits for you so unless you do have an allergy to them, stock up and have at least three servings a week.
 Have them as snacks, on salads, and in smoothies.
 There’s no limit as to how you can incorporate them into your meal plans.